Associate Dean for Academic Enrichment

 Joseph C. Hostetler - Baker & Hostetler Professor of Law

 J.D., University of Michigan, 2000

-Professor Witmer-Rich's research focuses on criminal procedure and criminal law theory.
-His articles have appeared journals such as the Florida Law Review and Criminal Law and Philosophy.
+Professor Witmer-Rich's research focuses on criminal procedure and criminal law theory, covering areas such as warrants for covert searches, affirmative consent in rape and sexual assault law, the provocation doctrine, and pretextual traffic stops.
+His articles have appeared in journals such as American Criminal Law Review, Florida Law Review, Criminal Law and Philosophy, Pepperdine Law Review, Case Western Reserve Law Review, and Texas Tech Law Review.
 He teaches courses in criminal law, criminal procedure, and law and terrorism.

-Following law school Professor Witmer-Rich clerked for Judge M. Blane Michael on the Fourth Circuit Court of Appeals, and for Judge Joseph R. Goodwin on the U.S. District Court for the Southern District of West Virginia.
+Following law school Professor Witmer-Rich clerked for Judge M. Blane Michael on the U.S. Court of Appeals for the Fourth Circuit and for Judge Joseph R. Goodwin on the U.S. District Court for the Southern District of West Virginia.
 He then worked as a litigation associate for three years at Jones Day in Cleveland.

-Before joining the faculty in 2009, Professor Witmer-Rich practiced at the Federal Public Defender's Office, where he represented defendants charged with a wide range of federal crimes.
+Before joining the faculty in 2009, Professor Witmer-Rich practiced at the Federal Public Defender's Office, where he represented defendants charged with a wide range of federal crimes, including a three-month terrorism trial in Toledo, Ohio.
 He also represented several detainees at the Guantanamo Bay detention facility in habeas corpus proceedings.

 Criminal Law, Criminal Procedure I, Criminal Procedure II, Legal Responses to Terrorism